-Construction injury lawyer Orange County
+Construction injury lawyer in Orange County, California

 Injured in a Construction Site Accident?

 When one thinks of the most dangerous jobs in America, a police officer, firefighter, and maybe even stuntman may come to mind, but construction workers take the spot of having the most dangerous professions.

 In 2019, more than 130,000 construction workers were so injured that they had to miss days of work so that they could recover from their injuries.
 Even worse, over 1,000 construction workers die each year from accidents on the job.